netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 ### Final Stage

-In Netsgae's case, the last stage is a separate logstash "pipeline" on a different host.
-That logstash reads flows from the final RabbitMQ queue and sends it into elasticsearch.
+In GlobalNOC/Netsage Project's case, the output filter writes the flows to a RabbitMQ queue on another host and the last stage is a separate logstash pipeline on that host.
+The latter reads flows from the queue and sends it into elasticsearch.

 This can be easily replicated with the following configuration, for example, though you'll need one for each Rabbit queue/sensor/index.
 A mapping template can be specified here.

 Naturally the hosts for rabbit and elastic will need to be updated accordingly.

+Note: This should be updated to use a mapping template, for setting field types, and possibly using es_doc_id as the elasticsearch document id.
+As of Nov 2020, we are moving toward saving all fields as type "keyword", "float", or "long" only.

 ```
 input {